 Feet on Dashboard

 Sitting with your feet on the dashboard is dangerous for a number of reasons.
 First, it is dangerous as the feet are positioned on the airbags.
 When the airbags are released from even a minor impact, the release of the airbags can cause a number of injuries from minor burns to serious fractures.
 Second, the impact can force the legs up into the body.
-This can not only cause serious fractures to the legs, but can also result in serious injuries to the face, chest, and other areas based on the position of the body at time of impact.
+This can not only cause serious fractures to the legs, but can also result in serious injuries to the face, chest, and other areas based on the position of the body at the time of impact.

 These injuries can be avoided if the passenger is seated upright with their feet on the floor.

 Although concerns about the safety of a reclined passenger seat have been raised since the 1980s, little was done about it.
-Since this time the resulting injuries for passengers in a reclined position have helped illustrate the dangers, according to a studies conducted by the National Transportation Safety Board.
+Since this time the resulting injuries for passengers in a reclined position have helped illustrate the dangers, according to a study conducted by the National Transportation Safety Board.

 Although a warning has been added to drivers’ manuals, further efforts on behalf of the car industry have not been made.

-We welcome your call today at (713) 225-5050 or toll free at 800-239-7622 for a free in depth consultation.
+We welcome your call today at (713) 225-5050 or toll-free at 800-239-7622 for a free in-depth consultation.